rawr-ai/mcp-filesystem/.ai/rules/filesystem-mcp-server-usage.md

 ## Overview

-The `mcp-filesystem` server is a Node.js application that exposes filesystem operations as MCP tools.
+The `mcp-filesystem` server is a Bun application that exposes filesystem operations as MCP tools.
 It operates within a sandboxed environment, restricting actions to pre-configured directories and enforcing specific permissions.

 ## Core Capabilities (Tools)